lukeed/editor-lite/readme.md

 - [ ] Add `API` documentation
 - [ ] Add headers for AMD/Common/Browser exports

+## Roadmap

+The term `extension` refers to an optional, accompanying file.
+Features should be opt-in, which is better than opt-out (from a lightweight POV).

+- Markdown extension. (includes md ==> html preview)
+- Airbar as an extension?
+- Handle image uploads directly. ([uppy](http://uppy.io/examples/dragdrop/index.html) or dropzone or ?)
+- iFrame extension
+- Tables extension

 ## License

 MIT © [Luke Edwards](https://lukeed.com)